 Speaking of epic rail journeys, the Trans-Siberian Express stands alone.
 The main line of this route covers nearly 6,000 miles between Moscow and Vladivostok.
 Like many lengthy rail lines in the world today, the Trains-Siberian route is used primarily by freight trains.
 But passenger trains use the Moscow-Vladivostok tracks every other day and make a Moscow-Beijing run weekly.
 The entire trip takes seven days.
 Fares can be surprisingly cheap, especially for those who find discounts or book in the right place.
 Most passengers are Russian, though a significant number of tourists also ride.
-This is not a luxury train, but is reasonably comfortable, with sleeper compartments available.
+This isn't a luxury train, but it is reasonably comfortable, with sleeper compartments available.

 What about sightseeing?
-A lot of tourists take this trip so that they can cross it off their “to-do-before-I-die” list.
+A lot of tourists take this trip so they can cross it off their "to-do-before-I-die" list.
 Some travelers find the stark beauty of Russia's countryside attractive, and the flat plains and numerous rivers are photo-worthy.
 The Moscow-Beijing train (which breaks off the main line at the Siberian town of Chita) passes through the Mongolian Plains and the storied Gobi Desert before reaching China's capital city.

 Australia is home to an impressive rail network that boasts two cross-country lines.
 The most notable of these is the Indian Pacific, which is named for the two oceans that it connects.
-The train passes through the fabled Outback as it travels 2,700 miles between Sydney, in the east, and Perth, in the west.
+The train passes through the fabled Outback as it travels 2,700 miles between Sydney in the east, and Perth in the west.
 Eastern Australia's Blue Mountains, trademark arid flat lands, grasslands and farmlands are all part of the three-day trip.

-Another Down Under epic, the Ghan, takes rail riders on a two-day journey between the country's southern and northern coasts: from the southern city of Adelaide to Darwin in the far north.
+Another Down Under epic, the Ghan takes rail riders on a two-day journey between the country's southern and northern coasts: from the southern city of Adelaide to Darwin in the far north.
 This line passes through the Finders Mountain Range, the stark deserts of central Australia and the tropical lands of the far north.
 The train is an ideal way to see the sparsely inhabited, unique landscapes of inland Australia.
-It is cheaper than a sightseeing flight and safer and more comfortable than driving.
+It's cheaper than a sightseeing flight and safer and more comfortable than driving.
 Unlimited ride and multi-ride passes and discounts make rail travel affordable in Australia.